ml6team/quick-tips/structured_data/2021_07_02_TFDF_serving/TF-DF-serving.md

 Training is only one part of ML models: robust inference calculations are as important in a data pipeline.
 This is where TensorFlow Serving comes in.
 TensorFlow Serving basically creates an API around a model.
 On top of that it allows to split code and model, enabling separate versioning.

-Unfortunately, when TensorFlow Decision Forests (TF-DF) was released, TensorFlow Serving was not ready to except these new models.
+Unfortunately, when TensorFlow Decision Forests (TF-DF) was released, TensorFlow Serving was not ready to serve these new models.

 As we found TF-DF models to be very interesting, we, at ML6, decided to build a custom docker image to serve these models.